-- Includes casualty, professional liability, executive assurance, cyber insurance, healthcare, contract binding and excess motor. - Includes reinsurance for proportional motor, cyber, trade credit and surety, accident and health, workers' compensation catastrophe, agriculture, political risk and other. - Includes insurance for warranty and lenders solutions, alternative markets and other insurance and reinsurance.
+1 Includes casualty, professional liability, executive assurance, cyber insurance, healthcare, contract binding and excess motor.

+- 2 Includes reinsurance for proportional motor, cyber, trade credit and surety, accident and health, workers' compensation catastrophe, agriculture, political risk and other.
+3 Includes insurance for warranty and lenders solutions, alternative markets and other - insurance and reinsurance.

 We have large aggregate exposures to natural catastrophic events, including hurricanes, floods, wildfires, tsunamis, windstorms, earthquakes, hailstorms, tornadoes, explosions, severe winter weather, fires, droughts and other natural disasters.
-We monitor our exposure to catastrophic events periodically reevaluate the estimated probable maximum pre-tax loss for such exposures.
-We use natural catastrophe modeling techniques to estimate loss from catastrophic events.
-Our approach to evaluating underwriting risk from natural catastrophes employs both proprietary and vendor-based models to inform risk assumption and reinsurance purchasing decisions designed to manage our exposure to catastrophic events.
-We actively monitor and evaluate the impact of changes in the vendorbased systems and adjust our risk evaluation as necessary.
+We monitor our exposure to catastrophic events, including earthquake and wind and periodically reevaluate the estimated probable maximum pre-tax loss for such exposures.
+Our estimated probable maximum pre-tax loss is determined through the use of modeling techniques, but such an estimate does not represent our total potential loss for such exposures.
+Our models employ proprietary and vendor-based models to inform risk assumption and reinsurance purchasing decisions designed to manage our exposure to catastrophic events.
+We actively monitor and evaluate the impact of changes in the vendor-based systems and adjust our risk evaluation as necessary.
 As new information and techniques emerge, we update our proprietary models, which are integral to our enterprise risk management process and support our long-term financial strategies and objectives.

 For our natural catastrophe-exposed business, we seek to limit the amount of exposure we assume from any single insured.
 We seek to limit the probable maximum pre-tax loss to a specific level for severe catastrophic events.
-Currently, we seek to limit our 1-in-250-year return period net probable maximum loss from a severe catastrophic event in any geographic zone to approximately 25% of tangible shareholders' equity available to Arch (total shareholders' equity available to Arch less goodwill and intangible assets).
+Currently, we seek to limit our 1-in-250-year return period net probable maximum loss ("PML") from a severe catastrophic event in any geographic zone to approximately 25% of tangible shareholders' equity available to Arch (total shareholders' equity available to Arch less goodwill and intangible assets).
 We reserve the right to change this threshold at any time.

 Based on in-force exposure estimated as of Jan.
-1, 2023, our modeled peak zone catastrophe exposure is a windstorm affecting the Florida Tri-County, with a net probable maximum pre-tax loss of \$970 million, followed by windstorms affecting the Northeast U.S. and the Gulf of Mexico with net probable maximum pre-tax losses of \$908 million and \$903 million, respectively.
+1, 2024, our modeled peak zone catastrophe exposure is a windstorm affecting the Florida Tri-County, with a net probable maximum pre-tax loss of \$1.6 billion, followed by windstorms affecting the Northeast U.S. and the Gulf of Mexico with net probable maximum pre-tax losses of \$1.4 billion and \$1.3 billion, respectively.
 As of Jan.
-1, 2023, our modeled peak zone earthquake exposure (San Francisco, California, area earthquake) represented approximately 60% of our peak zone catastrophe exposure, and our modeled peak zone international exposure (U.K. windstorm) was substantially less than our peak zone windstorm and earthquake exposures.
-Refer to the chart below of our peak zone probable maximum loss for additional context regarding our estimates of changing exposure to natural catastrophes in our portfolio over time.
+1, 2024, our modeled peak zone earthquake exposure (San Francisco, California, area earthquake) represented approximately 54% of our peak zone catastrophe exposure, and our modeled peak zone international exposure (German windstorm) was substantially less than our peak zone windstorm and earthquake exposures.
+Refer to the chart on the next page of our peak zone PML for additional context regarding our estimates of changing exposure to natural catastrophes in our portfolio over time.

-Net probable maximum loss estimates are net of expected reinsurance recoveries before income tax and before excess reinsurance reinstatement premiums.
+Net PML estimates are net of expected reinsurance recoveries before income tax and before excess reinsurance reinstatement premiums.
 Catastrophe loss estimates reflect the zone indicated and not the entire portfolio.
-Because hurricanes and windstorms can affect more than one zone and make multiple landfalls, our catastrophe loss estimates include clash estimates from other zones.
+Since hurricanes and windstorms can affect more than one zone and make multiple landfalls, our catastrophe loss estimates include clash estimates from other zones.

-ACGL PEAK ZONE 1:250 PML (\$m)
+ACGL PEAK ZONE 1:250 PML (\$M)